BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 4 ---

-![This is the logo for the Joint Committee of the European Supervisory Authorities, featuring the name in a simple grey sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This is a side-by-side display of the logos for two European Union financial regulatory bodies: the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a close-up of the European Banking Authority (EBA) logo.
-Above the blue and orange logo, the text "THE RISK FACTORS GUIDELINES" is visible.
-The logo itself contains the acronym "EBA" and the full name "EUROPEAN BANKING AUTHORITY".

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

   - ‘Competent authorities’ means the authorities competent for ensuring firms’ compliance with the requirements of Directive (EU) 2015/849 as transposed by national legislation.
 [1]